Crowd Management at your Venue

 Identify Security Concerns

-Law Enforcement officials can help you identify any security concerns on the outside perimeter of your venue helping you establish safe routes of travel to and from the venue or when escorts for patrons should be offered.
+Law Enforcement officials can help you identify crowd management concerns on the outside perimeter of your venue helping you establish safe routes of travel to and from the venue or when escorts for patrons should be offered.
 They can help determine if any hidden areas exist within the venue.
 Areas that are not clearly visible to the public should be blocked from access at all times to keep patrons safe.

 Use of Force